Deonar abattoir

 The Deonar abattoir is an abattoir (slaughterhouse) located in Deonar, in the eastern suburb of Mumbai, India.
 The abattoir used to be the largest in Asia in 1971.
 Goats, Bulls and Ox are made available differing in size and breed cost with ranges anywhere between ₹1056789 thousand and ₹50000000789, the highest a shop has demanded at the abattoir.

-People used to buy bull and others cattle from here but when Bharatiya Janata Party-Shivsena government came to power in Maharashtra they banned the slaughtering of bull.
+People used to buy bull and others cattle from here.